kbs1/openxdagpool/README.md

 # Planned features
 - ability to approximate earnings based on hashrate
-- ability to record and plot all times  the pool found a block
-- utilize new 'block' command in pool software, currently it is unused
 - mobile friendly design tweaks
 - translations and languages support, support for a simple CMS (setup pages, other pool documents and similar)
 - code refactoring, use repository and presenters for models, other improvements